 Set in a gritty, rundown Queensland coal mining town, the atmosphere is hot, dry and pulsating with undercurrents from personal relationships through to shonky mining regulations.
 My assumptions were overturned, clues were flipped and hopes were dashed.
 From angry picket lines headed by volatile Peter Grant, head of the mine workers union, to various forms of small town mindset, Shaun’s investigations pull him deeper and deeper into a world of unanswered questions.

 The subtext throughout the story is “Who believes Shaun actually saw the man in the water?”.
 Not many people, it seems.
 Even his mother Linda struggles to accept the situation, although a family death may be clouding her reasoning.
 Shaun does appear to have a kind of obsessional limerence.

 Fortunately Shaun has a keen ally in his long-time friend Will, a larrikin with a charming manner.
 They both believe the drowned man was murdered and someone has masterminded a cover-up.
 They negotiate their way through a minefield of possibilities, taking risks, and discovering the mental and physical challenges faced by coal workers and their families.
-Only once did I suspend disbelief when Shaun infiltrates a building.
-I imagine the place would have been riddled with CCTV cameras but it’s a pivotal moment.
+Only once did I suspend disbelief when Shaun infiltrates a building, but it’s a pivotal moment.

 In between covert operations, annoying teachers and school classes, Shaun and Will are on the school debating team with Megan Grant.
 Shaun adores Megan from afar and he imagines a future of “happy ever afters” together.
 Investigations continue in Brisbane with their debating team when a challenge is held in a Harry Potteresque private school perched on a hillside (I recognised it) and they stay overnight in enemy territory.
 A gripping spy-like chapter for you to discover.